Notproginfinix/phhusson-treble_experimentations/Tecno-Spark-6.md

 ###### also known as TECNO KE7

 Works fine as expected, however, there are some flaws when using custom ROMs:
-- Project Elixir does not boot successfully when B slot is only flashed
-- SIM networks are unable to get coverage on some GSI builds (LineageOS) -After installing Android 14 you may not be able to use the pasts versions of Android and even STOCK so proceed with caution. ⚠️
+-After installing Android 14 you may not be able to use the pasts versions of Android and even STOCK so proceed with caution. ⚠️

 Tested with Derpfest, EvoX, LineageOS, and RisingOs (Android 14)